Skip to content

 nah install

-nah install # install for Claude Code (default)
+nah install claude # direct Claude Code hooks

-Creates the hook shim at ~/.claude/hooks/nah_guard.py (read-only, chmod 444) and adds PreToolUse hook entries to the agent's settings.json.
+Bare nah install exits nonzero with a target list instead of assuming Claude Code. nah install claude creates the hook shim at ~/.claude/hooks/nah_guard.py (read-only, chmod 444) and adds PreToolUse hook entries to Claude Code's settings.json.

 Flags: